-Accessibility: The ability to reach a destination by a transport mode.
+Term Description Accessibility The ability to reach a destination by a transport mode.
 Another meaning used more narrowly in relation to public transport is "the ease with which all categories of passenger can use public transport" (as defined by the Human Rights Commission in The Accessible Journey 2005).
-Bus Rapid Transit (BRT): A network of corridors with priority measures (including dedicated lanes and signal priority) used by high quality, high capacity buses.
-Fare recovery rate: The proportion of the cost of operating a public transport service that is covered by public transport fares paid by passengers.
-LTMA: Land Transport Management Act 2003 Off-peak period: All time periods other than peak periods.
-Peak period: Generally refers to the time periods between 7am and 9am and 4pm and 6pm, Monday to Friday.
-PT Plan: The Wellington Regional Public Transport Plan 2014.
-PTOM: The Public Transport Operating Model developed by the - Government and the Transport Agency.
-Public transport route: A grouping of related public transport services.
-Public transport service: A public transport service scheduled to operate at a specified time · and available to the public generally.
-RLTS: Regional Land Transport Strategy.
+Bus Rapid Transit (BRT) A network of corridors with priority measures (including dedicated lanes and signal priority) used by high-quality, high-capacity buses.
+Farebox recovery rate The proportion of the cost of operating a public transport service that is covered by public transport fares paid by passengers.
+GWRC Greater Wellington Regional Council.
+LTMA Land Transport Management Act 2003.
+Metlink The greater Wellington public transport network.
+Off-peak period All time periods other than peak periods.
+Peak period Generally refers to the time periods between 7am and 9am and 4pm and 6pm, Monday to Friday.
+PT Plan The Wellington Regional Public Transport Plan 2014.
+PTOM The Public Transport Operating Model developed by the Government and the Transport Agency.
+Public transport route A grouping of related public transport services.
+Public transport service A public transport service scheduled to operate at a specified time and available to the public generally.
+RLTS Regional Land Transport Strategy.
 Provides the strategic direction for land transport in the region.
-This PT Plan must give effect to the public transport service components of the RLTS.
+The PT Plan must give effect to the public transport service components of the RLTS.
 The RLTS is prepared by GWRC and must identify an appropriate role for each land transport mode, including public transport.
-Route: Public transport route.
-Service review: A review of public transport services within an area or a review of any other grouping of services.
-Transport Agency: The New Zealand Transport Agency Total Mobility Scheme: Provides subsidised taxi fares for people with disabilities who cannot use public transport services.
-Transport disadvantaged: People whom GWRC believes are least able to get to basic community activities and services (for example, work, education, bealth care, welfare and feed shopping) Unit: health care, welfare and food shopping).
-A grouping of related public transport services and/or routes operating within a certain geographic area or along a shared corridor.
-Vehicle: A public transport service vehicle, including bus, train, ferry and cable car.
+Route Public transport route, a grouping of related public transport services.
+Service review A review of public transport routes and services within an area or a review of any other grouping of services.
+Transport Agency The New Zealand Transport Agency.
+Total Mobility scheme Provides subsidised taxi fares for people with disabilities who cannot use public transport services.
+Transport disadvantaged People whom GWRC believes are least able to get to basic community activities and services (for example, work, education, health care, welfare and food shopping).
+Unit A grouping of related routes operating within a certain geographic area or along a shared corridor.
+Vehicle A public transport service vehicle, including bus, train, ferry and cable car.